Hetsh/docker-ark/README.md

 ```

 ## Updates
-This image contains a specific version of the game and will not update the game on startup, this decreases starting time.
-It also enables a more efficient use of disk space since multiple containers can reference the same image.
-The image is updated daily, so you can always pull the most recent version via docker hub.
+This image contains a specific version of the game and will not update on startup, this decreases starting time and disk space usage.
+Version number is the manifest id that can also be found on [SteamDB](https://steamdb.info/depot/376031/).
+This id and therefore the image on docker hub is updated daily.

 ## Configuration
 ARK can be configured with the configuration files in `/ark/Config/LinuxServer`.
 This [wiki](https://ark.gamepedia.com/Server_Configuration) contains an exhaustive list of adjustable parameters.